 - damage to other organs

-- hernia: an internal organ pushes through a weak area of muscle
+- a hernia, which occurs when an internal organ pushes through a weak area of muscle

 - internal bleeding